li-moxin/moxinli.github.io/_pages/about.md

   - /about.html
 ---

 My name is Moxin Li.
 I am a third-yead Ph.D. candidate in [NExT++ Research Center](https://www.nextcenter.org/) at School of Computing, National University of Singapore.
-I am fortunately advised by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/).
+I am fortunately advised by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) and [Prof. Fuli Feng](https://fulifeng.github.io/).
+I graduated from Peking University in 2020 with a bachelor's degree.

 A data-driven personal website